 The New York Declaration on Forests (NYDF) is a voluntary and non-binding international declaration to take action to halt global deforestation.
-It was first endorsed at the United Nations Climate Summit in September 2014, and by September 2016 the NYDF supporters grew to include over 190 endorsers: 40 governments, 20 sub-national governments, 57 multi-national companies, 16 groups representing indigenous communities, and 57 non-government organizations.
+It was first endorsed at the United Nations Climate Summit in September 2014.
+In September 2019 the list of NYDF supporters has grown to include over 200 endorsers: national governments, sub-national governments, multi-national companies, groups representing indigenous communities, and non-government organizations.
 These endorsers have committed to doing their part to achieve the NYDF’s ten goals and follow its accompanying action agenda.

 How does the NYDF relate to other global goals?

 The NYDF has roots in other processes, and its aims overlap with the Sustainable Development Goals and the Paris Agreement adopted in 2015.Complementary processes include the 2011 Bonn Challenge to restore 150 million hectares of degraded land by 2020 and the Aichi Biodiversity Targets, which include at least halving the loss of all natural habitats.
 The declaration includes ambitious targets to end natural forest loss by 2030, with a 50% reduction by 2020 as a milestone toward its achievement.
 In addition, the declaration calls for restoring 350 million hectares of degraded and deforested lands by 2030, supporting the private sector in eliminating deforestation from the supply chains of major agricultural commodities by 2020, and providing financial support to reduce emissions related to deforestation and forest degradation.
 Achieving the NYDF goals could reduce the global emissions of greenhouse gases by 4.5–8.8 billion metric tons every year – equivalent to the United States’ annual emissions.

 Homepage banner photo credits: